Elizabeth Taylor

 Elizabeth Taylor's Last Role – 'These Old Broads'

-In 2009, upon learning of the death of her close friend Michael Jackson, Taylor was hospitalized with a severe heart attack and underwent complex heart valve repair surgery.
-From that moment, she was under constant medical supervision and was frequently hospitalized for examinations.
+In 2009, upon learning of the death of her close friend Michael Jackson, Taylor suffered a massive heart attack and underwent complex heart valve surgery.
+From then on, she remained under constant medical care with frequent hospital stays.

 On February 13, 2011, the actress's condition worsened, requiring emergency hospitalization.
-Despite the doctors' efforts, on March 23, she became critically ill, and the 79-year-old actress died of heart failure.
+Despite doctors' efforts, she took a turn for the worse on March 23, and the 79-year-old icon died of heart failure.

-Taylor was buried at the Forest Lawn Memorial Park in California's Star Alley next to her friend Michael Jackson's grave.
+Taylor was laid to rest at Forest Lawn Memorial Park in California's Star Alley, near her friend Michael Jackson's grave.
 Before this, she had wished to be buried next to Richard Burton, but a few years before her death, she changed her decision.

 The Grave of Elizabeth Taylor